plone/training/docs/mastering-plone/upgrade_steps.md

   <column value="url" />
 ```

-While we are at it, we also add some more indexes and criterions for fields of type talk.
+While we are at it, we also add some more indexes and criteria for fields of type talk.
-With these indexes and criterions we can create listing and search blocks with facets.
+With these indexes and criteria we can create listing and search blocks with facets.

 ```{code-block} xml
 :emphasize-lines: 18-36